elmtree-askmo/cloudcannon-app/content/learn/mathematics/what-is-the-formal-definition-of-a-limit-and-how-is-it-notated.md

 url: /learn/mathematics/questions/what-is-the-formal-definition-of-a-limit-and-how-is-it-notated
 score: -1.0
 related_article1:
-    id: 168342
+    id: 168332
     title: >-
-        What are the methods for calculating the volume of a solid in calculus?
+        How do you calculate the instantaneous rate of change of a function at a given point?
     subject: Mathematics
-    url: /learn/mathematics/questions/what-are-the-methods-for-calculating-the-volume-of-a-solid-in-calculus
+    url: /learn/mathematics/questions/how-do-you-calculate-the-instantaneous-rate-of-change-of-a-function-at-a-given-point
 related_article2:
-    id: 168328
+    id: 168335
     title: >-
-        Explain the concept of one-sided limits and provide an example.
+        What is the substitution rule in integration and when is it used?
     subject: Mathematics
-    url: /learn/mathematics/questions/explain-the-concept-of-onesided-limits-and-provide-an-example
+    url: /learn/mathematics/questions/what-is-the-substitution-rule-in-integration-and-when-is-it-used
 related_article3:
-    id: 168329
+    id: 168334
     title: >-
-        What are the limit laws and how are they used to calculate limits?
+        Explain the concept of a definite integral and its geometric interpretation.
     subject: Mathematics
-    url: /learn/mathematics/questions/what-are-the-limit-laws-and-how-are-they-used-to-calculate-limits
+    url: /learn/mathematics/questions/explain-the-concept-of-a-definite-integral-and-its-geometric-interpretation
 related_article4:
     id: 168331
     title: >-